Best Cheap Health Insurance in Utah (2025)

 Silver plans with cost-sharing reductions: Best if you earn a low income but can't get Medicaid

-You may qualify for discounts, called cost-sharing reductions, that help pay for the costs you're responsible for when you visit the doctor.
-Cost-sharing reductions help cover your deductible copays and coinsurance.
+If you have a low income, you may qualify for discounts, called cost-sharing reductions, that help pay for the costs you're responsible for when you visit the doctor.
+Cost-sharing reductions help cover your deductible, copays and coinsurance.

-Cost-sharing reductions can lower your out-of-pocket costs by up to 90%.
+Cost-sharing reductions can lower your out-of-pocket costs by helping to cover up to 94% of your costs.

 Are health insurance rates going up in Utah?

-Bronze plans increased the most, rising 21% over the previous year.
-Silver plans rose by 7%, and Gold plans got 10% more expensive.
-Platinum plans weren't sold on the Utah health exchange in 2023.
+Platinum plans increased the most, rising 26% over the previous year.
+Silver plans rose by 13%, and Bronze plans got 10% more expensive.
+Gold plan rates went up the least, but they still cost 6% more for 2025 compared to 2024.

 Monthly costs are for a 40-year-old.